 A great fast-paced rocker!

-I found the Tunnel Users 45 a couple of years ago in a Berlin second-hand record store and took it because of the nice graphics, somewhere between the B 52´s and the Revillos.
+I found the Tunnel Users 45 a couple of years ago in a Berlin second-hand record store and couldn´t listen to it in the store, but bought it anyway because of the nice graphics, somewhere between the B 52´s and the Revillos.

 Dance? is about a girl who takes the initiative because the boys are too shy to dance.

 Sun Arise Dub is a sort of sped-up dub-style cover version of Rolf Harris´British #2 hit song from 1962 Sun Arise but with some added 1982 background noise.